Note 8 Release Date And Specs: August 2017 Launch, Harman Kardon S-Pen Speaker, 4K Display And Safer Batteries

 What is rather interesting, however, would be the name of the device itself.
 Considering that the device’s predecessor is dubbed as the Galaxy Note 7, it would appear that this year’s premiere Samsung phablet would be named the Galaxy Note 8.
 However, Samsung has already utilized the Note 8 moniker in an old 8-inch, S-Pen-equipped tablet back in 2013.
 Thus, there is a possibility that the upcoming 2017 phablet might be branded with a slightly different name.

 One thing that truly defines the Note series is its range of bleeding-edge features.
-The ill-fated Note 7 had a number of them, including a well-received iris scanner.
+The ill-fated Note 7 had some them, including a well-received iris scanner.
 For the Note 8, rumors are high that the flagship phablet would have a unique feature as well, in the form of a revamped speaker-equipped S-Pen.
 A report by Patently Mobile described the new technology for the revolutionary speaker/stylus hybrid.

 “When the pen is being stored in the Galaxy Note body, the speaker, which is in the pen shaft, carries sound through the pen and exists at the top of the pen via a new speaker.
 When the pen is removed from the Note device the sound simply travels from the internal speaker through the pen shaft opening.”